bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if the given string is a palindrome.
+### Checks if the given string is a palindrome

 -   Use `str.lower()` and `re.sub()` to convert to lowercase and remove non-alphanumeric characters from the given string.
 -   Then, compare the new string with its reverse, using slice notation.

 ```py
 from re import sub